FMMT666/433M83Octave/doc/usage.md

 #### asSignalStack()

   Graphically shifts all waveforms of a cell array under each other, creating a stack of signals.
   The first signal will be on top.
-All following signals will each be shifted under the previous one.
+Each following signal will be shifted under the previous one.

-  Original signals will not be changed.
+  The original signal cell will not be changed.

     newSigCell = asSignalStack( sigCell )